Your Current Board Members

 Treasurer — Carl McClatchey

-Events Co-chairs: Keyatta Mincey Parker, Emma Sears & Naomi Thompkins
+Events Co-chairs: Keyatta Mincey Parker & Emma Sears

 Education & Justice Co-Chairs: Robby Astrove & Sagdrina Brown Jalal

-Robby Astrove is an environmental educator and ecologist serving as the Preserve Manager for the Davidson-Arabia Mountain Nature Preserve in DeKalb County.
-For over 20 years Robby has acted as an environmental educator, land steward, and community organizer on behalf of biodiversity, native plants, and people who seek connection to nature.
+Robby Astrove is an environmental educator, ecologist, and land steward who serves as Preserve Manager for the Davidson-Arabia Mountain Nature Preserve in DeKalb County.
+For more than 20 years, he has worked at the intersection of biodiversity, native plants, and community engagement, helping people build meaningful relationships with the land across South Florida, Washington State, and Atlanta.

 Volunteer Management & Recruitment Chair: Katie Maxwell & Samyukta Mahendra